 Easy to use email marketing tool with website integration

-Grow your subscribers and turn them into potential customers by adding an easy customisable forms, newsletters and emails on your website.
+Grow your subscribers and turn them into potential customers by adding an easily customisable form, newsletters and emails on your website.
 MailerLite is an easy to use email marketing tool ideal for startups, bloggers and small businesses.

 I love MailerLites simplicity.
-The uncomplicated dashboard and self explanatory features makes it great for people who want something simpler than MailChimp.
-It is easy set up, and you can customise email templates, pop-up forms to match your brand.
+The uncomplicated dashboard and self-explanatory features make it great for people who want something simpler than MailChimp.
+It is easy to set up, and you can customise email templates, pop-up forms to match your brand.

 Organise your professional and personal life